Argonaut-PS1-Reverse/Stratigise/doc/Croc1/Opcodes.md

 st_Light_0xd6 [eval: ] [eval: ] [eval: ]
 ```

+Only appears on the PC version, appears to be lighting related.

 ### `stTonyTest`

 ```
 stTonyTest
 ```

+A test opcode with no arguments.

 ### `stLewisTest`

 ```
 stLewisTest [int8: ] [eval: ]
 ```

+A test opcode with test arguments.

 ## PC and PSX comparison